-The NFL Is Changing Their Cannabis Policies to Better Support Players
+The NFL Is Changing Their Cannabis Policies to Better Support Players Jump to Recipe

 As the Super Bowl nears once again, many people are focusing their attention on planning a Super Bowl party or rooting for their favorite team.
 Though these are exciting aspects of this time of year, there has recently been a significant shift in attention toward the NFL drug policy.
 With many states legalizing recreational marijuana, an examination of the NFL policies and punishments for drug use is overdue.
 This topic is especially relevant with the home of this year’s Super Bowl being Tampa, Florida.